Nine Steps to Calm Your Dog in Thunder

 If your dog is fearful of thunder he or she is exhibiting one of the most common phobias that affect dogs.

-Dogs also react to lightning, explosive noises, hot-air balloons and many other noises that are part of a dog’s life in a human environment.
+Dogs also react to fireworks, explosive noises, hot-air balloons and many other noises that are part of a dog’s life in a human environment.

-For solutions to noises other than thunder please work through our this page on dog noise phobia solutions
+For solutions to noises other than thunder click here

 1. Predict the problem

-- They mostly occur in the afternoons and less so in the evenings or overnight
+• They commonly occur in the afternoons and but often enoough in the evenings or overnight

-So that means, predict the storm, take action BEFORE the storm, and above all remove your dog from your garden and place in a safe sound-proof location.
+So that means, predict the storm, take action BEFORE the storm arrives, and above all remove your dog from your garden and place in a safe sound-proof location.

 2. Be home with your dog